alfredkam/PHYLO/README.md

 Device Supported
 =====
-Current version supports browsers and tablet browsers with screen size bigger than 1024px * 768px Screen @ 1024px w/ cutomized UX
+Current version supports all major browsers (except IE 6-8) and tablet browsers with screen size bigger than 1024px * 768px.
+Tablets have their own custome UX

 I want to contribute!
 =====